 Today I wanted to share an exotic fruit with you, the soursop fruit.

 Locals here around call this poky round fruit Juliao and nobody knew the English name, which inspired me to research a bit about this unknown fruit.
 The joke was I only discovered it recently, hanging on a tree, right next to my house in the neighbors compound.
-My head is all over the place but I continuously discover new plants and animals around, which keeps me astonished of the various thriving beings around.
-Even the locals don’t know all types of plants, fruits, animals, because nature continuously comes up with new types of insect, plants in the Indian sub tropics.
+My head is all over the place but I continuously discover new plants and animals around, which keeps me astonished by the various thriving beings around.
+Even the locals don’t know all types of plants, fruits, animals, because nature continuously comes up with new types of insect, plants in the Indian subtropics.

 The Soursop fruit seems to be known around but it isn’t available in the market.
 Our neighbors were so kind to give us one, and I managed to stop my husband before he attacked the fruit and finished it in one go.
 I made some pictures of the fruit as seen on top and below.

 As the name says it, it is sour, but I personally I never knew the English name for it and tasting it the first time wasn’t that sour, or maybe I am just used to sourly food.
-I could make out 3 steps of flavours, first one just plain sour, second pineapple like and third strawberry sweet taste.
-I wish they could change the ugly name of the fruit, because it has a darn sexy unique flavour, creamy soft pear pulp texture with few strings, as in some mango types.
+I could make out 3 steps of flavors, first one just plain sour, second pineapple like and third strawberry sweet taste.
+I wish they could change the ugly name of the fruit, because it has a darn sexy unique flavor, creamy soft pear pulp texture with few strings, as in some mango types.

 Quoted from Wikipedia – Soursop Article